roblaing/swipl-webapp-howto/README.md

 The same combination of login, password, secret salt, and hash function in any browser will reproduce the same cookie, making it inexcusable to send passwords over the internet to servers.

 There's not much we can do about the owners of logins and passwords seeing the hash strings generated from them, but hopefully they don't give bad guys free access to their computers while logged into our website.
 Preventing someone with a packet sniffer seeing this cookie en route from the browser to the server would involve switching from http to https as described for SWI Prolog in this [tutorial](https://github.com/triska/letswicrypt).

-I personally haven't made this transition yet, but plan to in the near future.
+I recently did this for a SWI Prolog powered site behind nginx, following the steps at [Digital Ocean](http://www.digitalocean.com/?refcode=a32a25b52821) and found it pleasantly easy.
+Nothing needs to be done in the server.pl script, assuming it's using nginx or Apache as a "receptionist".

 ### Cookies in SWI Prolog